Karim Abdul Razak: International career

 Razak was a member of the Ghana national team that competed at the 1978 African Cup of Nations as hosts of the tournament.
 He scored two game-winning goals, one against Zambia in the first round, and another one to defeat Tunisia 1–0 in semi-finals.
 His decisive goal against Tunisia has been referred to as the "Golden Goal".
 Ghana defeated Uganda in the final, winning their 3rd continental title.
 In good part due to his effort to help Ghana win the African Cup, Razak was named African Player of the Year months later, becoming the second of three Ghanaian players ever to win the award.

-According to a UEFA report, Razak appeared in a total of 70 international matches for Ghana, scoring 25 goals.
+According to a UEFA report, Razak appeared in a total of 62 international matches for Ghana, scoring 25 goals.

 Coaching career

 After retiring from playing, Razak, who had become a player-coach while at Al Ain, started his coaching career, being in charge of several semi-professional Togolese clubs, before moving to Benin's AS Dragons FC de l'Ouémé.

 In 2000, he had a short spell as an assistant coach of the Ghana national team.
 After leaving the Ghanaian side, Razak went to Mali, where he won the Malien Premiere Division and cup double with Stade Malien.
 The club did not lose any matches on its way to winning the title.
 In 2003, he was appointed the coach of Kumasi Asante Kotoko and helped the club win their first local league in ten years.
 He discharged of his post after the 2003–04 league season, eventually returning to Stade Malien for two additional seasons.

 He also coached Real Tamale United in the Ghana Premier League from 2007 to 2009.
+He also coached the Qatari side Al-Markhiya in two separate tenures, the most recent ending in 2014.